Elisha4700/bumpersticker/README.md

 This tool was designed to be used in pipeline, but its perfectly acceptable to be used manually as well.

 <!-- `$ bumpersticker init` - Will generate a cofnig file, if none exists. -->
-`$ bumpersticker list` - Will list all your packages and their available upgrades.
+`$ bs list` - Will list all your packages and their available upgrades.
-`$ bumpersticker bump` - Will check what versions are available for each package and will choose a package - and a new version. will update requirements.txt you cna then `pip3 install -r requirements.txt and then check if it works.
+`$ bs bump` - Will check what versions are available for each package and will choose a package - and a new version. will update requirements.txt you cna then `pip3 install -r requirements.txt and then check if it works.

-`$ bumpersticker revert` - will revert an upgraded package to its previous version.
+`$ bs stick` - will revert an upgraded package to its previous version.
-**NOTE**: This will work only if you previously ran `$ bumpersticker bump`
+**NOTE**: This will work only if you previously ran `$ bs bump`

+### Manual Usage:

+->

 ### How to use it in pipeline:
 Before running tests: do
-`$ bumpersticker bump`
+`$ bs bump`
 It will choose a package that could be upgraded (a newer version is available on pip repository) to a higher version. will update `requirements.txt` and next time build runs, it will install a newer version of that package.
 If tests will pass, then everything is OK and its fine to use the newer package.
 If tests fail, pipeline should tell bumpersticker to revert that previous change:
-`$ bumpersticker revert`
+`$ bs stick`
 Bumpersticker will know from its own cache which package needs to be reverted.
 This means that newer version of that package breaks your code.
 You can add another step to your pipeline to send you an email or slack notification about what happeened (optional).

-Bumpersticker will add a `bs-cache` file to your project - you should add it so your source control.
+Bumpersticker uses a chace file (`.bs-lock.json`) under the hood to keep track all of the bumed & sticked verions.
+And you should check this in into your source control.

 Bumpersticker can receive configuration in the command line, but you can also give it a config file `.bsrc` or `.bsconfrc` or `bsconf.toml` and it will work with it.
 Configuration file should be in .toml syntax.